movestore/Nest-Detection/README.md

 ### Output data
 moveStack in Movebank format

 ### Artefacts
 `nest_table.csv`: Overview of all properties of detected nesting attempts.

-`nest_table.rds`: Overview of all properties of detected nesting attempts in moveStack format for possible use in other Apps.
-Name of move object: `nest`.
+This file can also be read by the Cloud Storage App for possible use in other Apps.

 ### Parameters
 `sea_start`: Start date of breeding season.
 Narrowly specified breeding season windows give better results.
 The year of this provided date is irrelevant.
 Default 1 January.